rodekruis/IBF-river-flood-pipeline/README.md

 You don't.
 The pipeline is designed to work in the same way for all countries.
 If you need to change the pipeline's behavior for a specific country, please discuss your needs with your fellow data specialist, they will try their best to accommodate your request.

-### There is a new version of GloFAS, how do I update the pipeline?
+### There is a new version of GloFAS, should I update the pipeline?
+How?

-GloFAS should take care to update the river discharge data in a backward-compatible way.
+GloFAS should update river discharge data in a backward-compatible way, i.e. without changing the data model.
 If that is not the case, you need to have a look at `floodpipeline/extract.py` and change what's needed.

 What will probably change with the new GloFAS version are the trigger/alert thresholds.
 To update them you need to